-After years of use, the quality of floor joists tends to deteriorate.
-They start to lose their strength, which consequently leads to sagging or cracking of floors.
+After years of use, floor joists tend to lose strength, potentially causing sagging or floor cracking.

-If the spans of floor joists are too large, they may start to bounce or wobble with time.
+If the spans of floor joists are too large, they can also develop a tendency to bounce or wobble over time.

 1. Using Beams or Walls as Support for Floor Joists

 Using beams or walls as a support to your floor joists is an excellent way to strengthen them.

 If obstructions and loss of headspace are no problem, beams and columns provide sufficient strength to joists.

 They are even applicable to basements; however, consider the configuration of beams and columns before installation.

 When adding beams, it is also important to include proper footing to support the columns.

 Normally, small footing sizes are required for wooden beams, but in the case of steel beams, a larger footing size is more optimal depending on the load of the beam.

 Moreover, the rigidity of the beam will be in direct relation to the spacing between each column and footing.